Noncommutative Lightcones from Quantum SO(2,1) Conformal Groups: Poisson--Lie groups and Poisson homogeneous spaces

 To discuss the effect of automorphisms on the PL groups and PH spaces, we need to study their action on the $r$-matrices, which in turn requires the action on the Lie algebra generators.
 Given a basis of linearly independent generators $\X_i \in \mathfrak{so}(2,1)$, $i=1,2,3$, the action of $h$ from \eqref{Automorphisms_definition} on each element $\X_i$ is given by

 where $\phi_1$, $\phi_2$, $\psi$ are three parameters on the group.
-The three PL groups coming from \eqref{Eq:r-matrices_Conf(1)} are invariant under automorphisms of SO(2,1), so any automorphism of the form \eqref{Automorphisms_definition} induces an `unphysical' recoordinatization of the group manifold that in turn induces a map between equivalent PL structures.
+The three PL groups coming from \eqref{Eq:r-matrices_Conf(1)} are invariant under automorphisms of SO(2,1), so any automorphism of the form \eqref{Automorphisms_definition} induces a recoordinatization of the group manifold that in turn induces a Poisson map between equivalent PL structures.

 Nevertheless, the situation changes when PH spaces associated to certain automorphism-equivalent PL groups are considered.
 As we showed in the previous section, these homogeneous spaces are obtained, geometrically, by applying the group transformations to a point of the ambient Minkowski space in which the representation \eqref{Conf(1) element} of SO(2,1) lives.
-Only the coordinates $\tau$ and $\lambda$ act nontrivially on the lightlike point we chose as origin of the homogeneous space, and the $\sigma$ coordinate does not contribute.
+Only the coordinates $\tau$ and $\lambda$ act non-trivially on the lightlike point we chose as origin of the homogeneous space, and the $\sigma$ coordinate does not contribute.
 This implies that the automorphisms on the SO(2,1) group that just mix the $\tau$ and $\lambda$ coordinates project onto coordinate changes on the homogeneous space and can be said to preserve said homogeneous space (or to preserve the quotient structure).

-However, SO(2,1) automorphisms that mix the $\sigma$ coordinate with $\tau$ and $\lambda$ cannot be expressed as maps from the homogeneous space onto itself and, therefore, they do not commute with the quotient SO(2,1)$/$K. The former type of automorphism is then an unphysical change of coordinates of the PH space, while the latter changes the Poisson structure on the homogeneous space, despite not changing the PL group.
+Therefore, even though all group automorphisms are Poisson maps for the Poisson structure $\Pi$ on the PL group, this property does not fully extend to the PH space obtained by taking the quotient: only automorphisms that simply mix $\tau$ and $\lambda$ coordinates remain Poisson maps for the Poisson structure $\pi$ induced on the PH space.
+We will refer to these as `irrelevant' automorphisms, since they only correspond to coordinate changes on the PH space without changing the Poisson structure.

+On the other hand, there may be some automorphisms that do not act as Poisson maps for $\pi$, despite being Poisson maps for $\Pi$ on the PL group.
+These `relevant' automorphisms involve mixing the $\sigma$ coordinate with $\tau$ and $\lambda$ and thus lead to genuinely new Poisson structures on the PH space.
+As a result, $r$-matrices connected through these relevant automorphisms generate distinct Poisson structures on the PH space, yielding more than one inequivalent PH space from a single PL group.

+In our setup, we have three $r$-matrices in \eqref{Eq:r-matrices_Conf(1)}, each representing an equivalence class of automorphic $r$-matrices that induce the same Poisson structure on the group.
+To construct all inequivalent PH spaces, we will divide these equivalence classes into subclasses, where each subclass contains $r$-matrices connected by automorphisms that are Poisson maps for the PH space’s Poisson structure $\pi$.
+Consequently, in order to construct all inequivalent PH spaces, we may need to consider additional $r$-matrix representatives beyond the initial three in \cref{Eq:r-matrices_Conf(1)}, one for each equivalence subclass.
+This will become clearer in the next section, where we present an explicit construction of these subclasses.